pedroalvesbatista/singularity-admindocs/configfiles.rst

 options.

 ``MOUNT PROC``:
-This option determines if Singularity should automatically bind mount ``/proc`` within the container.
+This option determines if Apptainer should automatically bind mount ``/proc`` within the container.

 ``MOUNT SYS``:
-This option determines if Singularity should automatically bind mount ``/sys`` within the container.
+This option determines if Apptainer should automatically bind mount ``/sys`` within the container.

 ``MOUNT DEV``:
-Should be set to "YES", if you want Singularity to automatically bind mount `/dev` within the container.
+Should be set to "YES", if you want Apptainer to automatically bind mount `/dev` within the container.
 If set to 'minimal', then only 'null', 'zero', 'random', 'urandom', and 'shm' will be included.

 ``MOUNT DEVPTS``:
-This option determines if Singularity will mount a new instance of ``devpts`` when there is a ``minimal`` ``/dev`` directory as explained above, or when the ``--contain`` option is passed.
+This option determines if Apptainer will mount a new instance of ``devpts`` when there is a ``minimal`` ``/dev`` directory as explained above, or when the ``--contain`` option is passed.